 You can also have educational tourism, in the same way you have medical tourism.
 That could play out in a few ways.
 First, note that undergraduate education, in STEM fields at least, is largely homogeneous.
 It’s there to prepare you for a graduate degree, where the real differentiation happens.

-- Less famous for being the oldest engineering school in the country than for its 4:1 ratio, and I’m not talking gears. [↩]
+- Less famous for being the oldest engineering school in the country than for its 4:1 gender ratio. [↩]

 - Computer science during the dot com boom. [↩]